Highwood Construction - is a certified TREX Pro contractor.

 However, here are a few samples of our Redwood decks.

 We build our Redwood decks and handrails with corrosion resistant fasteners.
-All deck boards are screwed to the joists, after the tops of the joists have been have a "joist tape" applied for protection.
+All deck boards are screwed to the joists, after the tops of the joists have a "joist tape" applied for protection.

 Redwood Deck and Redwood handrails, Flagstaff, AZ: